-Organizing and actions to resist the moral and financial bankrupting of the U.S. through wars against the poor, at home and abroad.
+Organizing and actions to resist the moral, environmental and financial bankrupting of the U.S. through wars against the poor, at home and abroad.

 why are you rising? what makes you dance? #1billionrising #preparefortheescalation @vday @eveensler twitter.com/VDay2013OWU/st…

 — VDay 2013 OWU (@VDay2013OWU) December 26, 2012